aygold92/goldberg-tax-law-frontend/docs/edit_page/edit_feature_page.md

 If ExpectedValue == ActualValue, then ActualValue should be displayed in a green success badge; otherwise it should be displayed in a red alert mui badge
 If endingBalance or beginningBalance is null, ExpectedValue should display an error icon with a tooltip that says "Must specify beginning and ending balance"

+If the statment is a `CREDIT_CARD` rather than a `BANK`, then the calculation is reverse: `ExpectedValue = beginningBalance - endingBalance`.
+The display above should change accordingly to show this.

+The beginningBalance and endingBalance values should be editable as a number and formatted as currency.

 ##### Transactions Table
 The Transactions (from `TransactionHistoryRecord`) should be shown in a (ReactGrid)[https://reactgrid.com/] table with the columns below.
 * `suspiciousReasons` -- displays if that individual transaction record is suspicious.
 We will calculate a list of suspicious reasons and if the list is not empty, it will show a red alert icon with a tooltip that lists all the suspicious reasons.
 If the list is empty it will display nothing.
 We will implement the calculation of the suspicious reasons later, for now it will always be empty list.
-Do not include the column header for this column, make it as small as possible, it should not be resizable and should not have a menu.
+Do not include the column header for this column, make it as small as possible, it should not be resizable/sortable and should not have a menu.
 * `date`
 * `description`
 * `amount` (formatted as US currency)
 * `filePageNumber`
 * `actions`: there are 3 actions: `resetValue`, `duplicate`, `delete`.
 We will implement these actions later, but for now add them as icons (without text).
-Do not include the column header for this column, make it as small as possible, it should not be resizable and should not have a menu.
+Do not include the column header for this column, make it as small as possible, it should not be resizable/sortable. and should not have a menu.

-If the `BankStatement` has type `BANK` rather than `CREDIT_CARD`, then add 3 additional columns in between `filePageNumber` and `actions`.
-We will add that calculation later, for now default to it being `BANK`
+If it has type `BANK` rather than `CREDIT_CARD`, then add 3 additional columns in between `filePageNumber` and `actions`.
 * `checkNumber`
 * `checkFilename`
 * `checkFilePage`